ashutoshkumarjha/OpenLDM/README.md

    cd src
    python runLULCgui5.py
  ```
 Just follow the GUI.
-For any help please brows help section.
+For any help please browse help section.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.